Andrew Wyeth: Critical reaction

 Wyeth's art has long been controversial.
 He developed technically beautiful works, had a large following and accrued a considerable fortune as a result.
 Yet critics, curators and historians have offered conflicting views about the importance of his work.
 Art historian Robert Rosenblum was asked in 1977 to identify the "most overrated and underrated" artists of the 20th century.
 He provided one name for both categories: Andrew Wyeth.

 Admirers of Wyeth's art believe that his paintings, in addition to their pictorial formal beauty, contain strong emotional currents, symbolic content, and underlying abstraction.
 Most observers of his art agree that he is skilled at handling the medium of egg tempera (which uses egg yolk as its medium) and watercolor.
 Wyeth avoided using oil paints.
 His use of light and shadow lets the subjects illuminate the canvas.
 His paintings and titles suggest sound, as is implied in many paintings, including Distant Thunder (1961) and Spring Fed (1967).
-Christina's World became an iconic image, a status unmet to even the best paintings, "that registers as an emotional and cultural reference point in the minds of millions."
+Christina's World became a famous image, a achieving a status matched by few paintings, "that registers as an emotional and cultural reference point in the minds of millions."

 Wyeth created work in sharp contrast to abstraction, which gained currency in American art and critical thinking in the middle of the 20th century.

-Museum exhibitions of Wyeth's paintings have set attendance records, but many art critics have evaluated his work less favorably.
+Museum exhibitions of Wyeth's paintings have set attendance records, but many art critics have evaluated his work unfavorably.
 Peter Schjeldahl, art critic for The Village Voice, derided his paintings as "Formulaic stuff, not very effective even as illustrational 'realism'."
 Some found Wyeth's art of rural subject matter tired and oversweet.

-N. C. advised Wyeth to work from one's own perspective and imagination; to work for "effect" means the artist is not fully exploring their artistic abilities and, as a result, the artist will not realize their potential.
+N. C. advised Wyeth to work from one's own perspective and imagination; to work for "effect" means the artist is not fully exploring the artist’s artistic abilities and, as a result, will not realize the artist’s potential.